Warszawa1/learning-authentication/README.md

 ## 🔐 Authentication and Security

 In the next projects, I explored various levels of authentication and security measures, building up to OAuth.
-Here are the key concepts covered:
+Here are the key concepts covered in this first part:

 **1.Basic Authentication (Email and Password)
     The simplest form of authentication.